Elementary School Handbook

 Student Progress

 Elementary Standards-Based Progress Reports are issued in November, March, and June for all students in kindergarten through fifth grade.
 For elementary students, a Progress Report provides information to parents/guardians on a student’s continual advancement towards mastery of grade level content and skills.
-Since standards are supported by classroom instruction using standards-based texts and standards-based lessons, standards-based progress reports inform parents/guardians specifically about what students know and are able to do and align more closely to our curriculum materials, instructional practices, and assessment systems.
+Since standards are supported by classroom instruction using standards-based texts and standards-based lessons, standards-based progress reports inform parents/guardians specifically about what students know and can do and align more closely to our curriculum materials, instructional practices, and assessment systems.

 Parents/guardians will be able to use Home Access Center (HAC) using a password-protected system to review their child(ren)’s Progress Report during a period of time just prior to each trimester.
+For additional information, please visit the RTSD Teaching and Learning website.

 Standardized Testing Program